akshayravikumar/blog/_posts/2020-07-10-python-dictionaries.md

 key 87381 compactness 0.666604789308
 ```

 The compactness factor clearly approaches \\(2/3\\), which matches the load factor stated in [dictobject.c](https://github.com/python/cpython/blob/3.7/Objects/dictobject.c).
-(Also, note that Python 2 has a different table resizing scheme!)
+(Also, note that Python 2 has a different table resizing scheme.)

 On Python 3.7, this prints the following: